TV’s ‘Get Smart’ spoofs the spies (1965)

 What do you get when you mix equal parts Mel Brooks and James Bond?
 Get Smart, of course.

-The immensely popular 1960s show came in hot on the heels of the Cold War era fascination with the spy trade, blending absurdist comedy with goofy gadgets, nefarious characters set on world domination, and dapper secret agents.
+The immensely popular 1960s show came in hot on the heels of the Cold War era fascination with the spy trade, blending absurdist comedy with goofy gadgets, nefarious characters bent on world domination, and dapper secret agents.

 Get Smart: Spies go to the dogs in cloak-and-giggle drama